confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 |                  |                  |                  |                  |                  |                  |                  |                  |c89dc]            |                  |                  |
 ```

-You can also print out the contents of the underlying Kafka topic for this table, which we will programmatically access later in the microservice:
+You can also print out the contents of the underlying Kafka topic for this table, which we will programmatically access in the microservice:

 ```sql
 PRINT 'possible_anomalies' FROM BEGINNING;
 ```

-### Create a microservice with Kafka
+### Create a Kafka client project

 Notice that so far, all the heavy lifting happens inside of ksqlDB. ksqlDB takes care of the stateful stream processing.
 Triggering side-effects will be delegated to a light-weight service that consumes from a Kafka topic.
 We want to send an email each time an anomaly is found.
 To do that, we'll implement a simple, scalable microservice.
 In practice, you might use [Kafka Streams](https://kafka.apache.org/documentation/streams/) to handle this piece, but to keep things simple, we'll just use a Kafka consumer client.